Skip to content

 Generating Email Styles with Tailwind CSS

 There is currently no good solution for generating email-compatible styles with Tailwind 4.
-The CSS output it produces is too modern for email clients and requires a parser to convert it back to older, widely-supported styles.
+The CSS output Tailwind 4 produces is too modern for email clients and requires a parser to convert it back to older, widely-supported styles.

-For now, the recommended approach is to use Tailwind v3 alongside v4 in your theme for emails, or to add a post-build step that downgrades the CSS to older standards — for example, using a PostCSS plugin.
+The recommended approach is to use Tailwind v3 alongside v4 in your Hyvä theme for emails, or to add a post-build step that downgrades the CSS to older standards - for example, using a PostCSS plugin.

-A community solution exists that resolves most of the CSS compatibility issues in Tailwind 4, though it does not address the CSS variables limitation.
+A community solution exists that resolves most CSS compatibility issues in Tailwind 4, though it does not address the CSS variables limitation.
 You can find it at maizzle/tailwindcss.

-We at Hyvä are also exploring options, and will update this page when we find one.
+Hyvä is also exploring options and will update this page when a reliable solution is available.

-Magento email templates use LESS for styling, but you can use Tailwind CSS utility classes as the source for generating LESS-compatible email stylesheets.
-This approach lets you write email styles using familiar Tailwind classes and the @apply directive, then compile them to plain CSS that Magento's email system can process.
+Magento email templates use LESS for styling, but Hyvä theme developers can use Tailwind CSS utility classes as the source for generating LESS-compatible email stylesheets.
+This approach lets you write email styles using familiar Tailwind @apply directives, then compile them to plain CSS that Magento's email system can process.

 Community Contribution